Z-MS/z-ms.github.io/src/pages/blog/unit-testing-2.md

 publishDate: "Aug 22 2024"
 ---

 The [previous post](./unit-testing-1) ended with me installing Jest.
-To understand this article better, here's the blueprint of the quiz generator I drew before writing tests.
+To understand this post better, here's the blueprint of the quiz generator I drew before writing tests.
 It contains all the expected inputs, output and data types.

 ![Diagram of the MCQ generator showing input parameters and a set of outputs](../../assets/unit-testing-2/mcq-map.jpg)